wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 It took overpaid syndrome to show me how to enjoy more of life, and I came to see it wasn't actually the money that made it better.
-It was entirely the thought process -- thinking about how time is a valuable commodity in itself, and wasting it on things you don't like when possible.
+It was entirely the thought process -- thinking about how time is a valuable commodity in itself, and not wasting it on things you don't like when possible.
 I don't think you have to be overpaid to apply it (of course it's always easier to make such claims when I'm on the other side of the fence).
 Ten years down the line will you actually remember how you got that one percent higher on the calculus exam?
 Or will you remember the great times you had with your loved ones?